UNDERGRADUATE RESEARCH OPPORTUNITIES

 Georgia Tech PARK Lab

-The Georgia Tech PARK Lab (formerly Knowledge and Skill Lab) is seeking research assistants for Summer 2016 and beyond.
+The Georgia Tech PARK Lab (formerly Knowledge and Skill Lab) is seeking research assistants for Fall 2016 and beyond.
 Positions are available for credit or for pay.

-There will be three main projects in the lab this summer.
+There will be two main projects in the lab this summer.